decred/dcrdocs/docs/getting-started/user-guides/using-paymetheus.md

 To easily set up ticket purchasing for a stake pool, click the 'Manage pools button'.
 If you haven't already, you'll need to register with a stake pool (see above).
 Once you've registered, log in, look for your API key, and copy it.
 Select the pool you just registered with from the drop down.
-Paste the key into the 'API key' box, then click outside the box to update it.
+Paste the key into the 'API key' box and click 'Save'.
 You should see a bunch of letters and numbers appear in the bottom box.
-Click 'Save'.
+Click 'Close'.
 You can now purchase tickets by clicking the 'Purchase' button!

 ![Manage stake pools](/img/Paymetheus-manage-stake-pool.png)